Porting C++ Applications to Qt 6 using Clazy checks

 You can access Clazy checks within Qt Creator by selecting Tools > Options > Analyzer (or Qt Creator > Preferences > Analyzer on macOS).

 You must create your own configuration and select the Clazy checks dedicated to porting that you can find under Level 2 and Manual Level sections in Qt Creator version 4.14.1, or later.
 You can use the qt6 filter to locate most of the checks.
+Be careful to select only the checks present in the above given list.

 Note: We recommend that you deselect all other checks, except the porting checks, to make it easier to apply fixits and to avoid unnecessary conflicts.